 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Investigative Services Measure: Number of domestic security activities Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Sources and Methodology: Section 943.0312.
-FS. establishes Regional Domestic Security Task Forces
+Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Investigative Services Measure: Number of domestic security activities

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.

 Data Sources and Methodology: Section 943.0312, FS, establishes Regional Domestic Security Task Forces (RDSTF) to coordinate counter terrorism (s.
 775.30) efforts among local, state, and federal resources to ensure that such efforts are not fragmented or duplicated; coordinate counter terrorism training, and coordinate the collection and dissemination of counter terrorism investigative and intelligence information.
 Each RDSTF shall take into account the variety of conditions and resources present within the region.
 This measure will be defined as a total number of suspicious incidents response, special security events, domestic security training and exercises.
 The total number will be derived by each RDSTF tracking their activity and reporting the number of specified activities on a spreadsheet.
 The spreadsheet will be posted on the Domestic Security information sharing portal.
-Regional numbers will be aggregated by personnel in the HQ Office of Domestic Security Preparedness and reported to the IFS PAMS administrator on a monthly basis
+Regional numbers will be aggregated by personnel in the HQ Office of Domestic Security Preparedness and reported to the IFS PAMS administrator on a monthly basis.
+Monthly data are totaled to calculate a YTD figure.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-LRPP EXHIBIT IV: Performance Measure Validity and Reliability Department: Florida Department of Law Enforcement Program: Investigations and Forensic Science Service/Budget Entity: Investigative Services Measure: Number of intelligence reports that address a standing information need / percentage of intelligence reports that address a priority information need Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
+Program: Investigations and Forensic Science

+Service/Budget Entity: Investigative Services

+Measure: Number of intelligence reports that address a standing information need / percentage of intelligence reports that address a priority information need

+- Change in data sources or measurement methodologies. - Requesting new measure.